 The CDC frequently puts out new updates regarding COVID19.
 Click here for the most up to date information.

-If you have symptoms, self quarantine.
+If you have symptoms and test positive for the virus, self quarantine.
 According to the CDC you should:

 - Self isolate for ten days after your symptoms start,

 - Be fever-free for at least 24 hours without the use of anti-fever medications, and